grierforensics/Great-DANE-Toolset/README.md

 The project is devloped with Scala, sbt, Jersey, and AngularJS

 The project components are:
-- dst-bc - a wrapper arround the BouncyCastle beta jars which are not found in public repositories.
 - dst-core - common core code for DaneSmimeaService, DST workflow, Email sending, and Email fetching
 - dst-web - Jersey/AngularJS based web application that pulls it all together.